Guandimiao: Background and historiography

 Before the 20th century, the ancient Shang dynasty (c.
 1600) of China was known only from much later accounts such as Sima Qian's Shiji, compiled in the 1st century BCE.
 Modern scholars reanalyzed traditional historiography in the early 20th century.
 Archaeological interest in the Shang was spurred on by the discovery of the dynasty's oracle-bone inscriptions, which bore the names of kings largely matching family trees in the Shiji.
 During the 1920s and 1930s, excavations in Anyang, Henan, revealed Yinxu, the site of the Shang capital under the Late Shang culture.
 This period is also known as the Anyang period.
 However, despite surveys having revealed the existence of many smaller Shang-era sites, archaeological understanding of the Late Shang was limited to the Shang cities, especially in the heartland around Anyang.
 Contemporary archaeological and historical study of the Shang within China generally focuses on elite settlements and tombs, often through the lens of Marxist historiography.

 While the influence of Late Shang material culture across the North China Plain is evident, the precise extent of their political power in the region is unknown.
 It was weaker than the state of the earlier Erligang culture, which has been controversially identified with the early Shang by Chinese archaeologists.
 The Late Shang state was unable to achieve full political and military dominance over the surrounding regional states, and instead procured tribute and trade goods without governing them directly.
 Small statelets likely emerged within the Shang's territory.

 Excavation

 The Guandimiao site was excavated from 2006 to 2008 as part of preparations for the South–North Water Transfer Project.
 A large scale excavation of the site unearthed an area of 2.03 ha, revealing an unusually detailed ancient village layout.
 The site was named one of the top ten archaeological discoveries of 2007 by the State Administration of Cultural Heritage, as well as one of the top six discoveries of the year by the Chinese Academy of Social Sciences.
 Approximately three quarters of the village has been excavated.

+Village sites such as Guandimiao have expanded archaeological knowledge of the role of villages within the Shang economy.
+Villages were previously imagined to be largely self-sufficient, with their role in the broader economy mainly limited to exporting their agricultural surplus for use by the Shang elites.
+The village's remains show a high amount of specialization in the production of pottery and the rearing of livestock.